At last, the replacement for my 1969 MGB is here. It’s red, modern, and has two less wheels. And it’s a blast.

 - Motorcycles, of course, are some of the few vehicles that are even less safe than the MG.
 There are several things that can be done to mitigate the risks and I will be doing them.

-- I can’t carry much more than a bag on a motorcycle, much less a bicycle (whereas Goldie could).
-But heck, that’s what my car is for…
+- I can’t carry much more than a bag on a motorcycle, much less a bicycle (whereas the MGB could).
+But heck, that’s what my cars are for…

 As I write this, it has just 1764 miles on it.
 That’s about as close to brand new one can get for a “used” vehicle.
 Heck, every one of my bicycles has more miles than that.

 Speaking of its history, the story goes like this.
 The motorcycle was first purchased by a woman in Kansas, whose parents owned the dealership it was purchased and serviced at.
-She rode it just 66 miles, before selling it to her friend Beth, the second and last owner of the bike.
+She rode it only 66 miles before selling it to her friend Beth, the second and last owner of the bike.

 Beth—now an engineer in Boulder for Lockheed Martin/NASA—worked at a Harley dealership, so the Buell was well-serviced.
 She only dropped it once, resulting in a trivial scratch to the rear of the black, right-hand, plastic mirror.
 She rode the bike while in college in Kansas City on a regular basis, and also would ride with her dad (who has a Harley) and some Harley guys on occasion.

 I hope to similarly take good care of the bike during the time I have it (1-4 years?
-I still have the bike in 2016, 8 years after I wrote this post!), and of course, not drop the bike and absolutely not get into any accidents.
+I still have the bike in 2017, 9 years after I wrote this post!), and of course, not get into any accidents.

 One more matter is what to call it (keeping in my tradition of naming my machines).
 From the name “Buell” and to differentiate it from my buddy Bue (Adrian & Evelyn’s “boy” that I have dog-sat), it’ll be called “Boo.”

-Fortunately, spring is well on its way with plenty of opportunities to get in some more ride time, which I’ll take nice and slow for the next couple months (while being careful, always).
-Boo might not be quite as crazy-fast as some of the 600-1000cc crotch rockets out there, but it’s still one of the quickest vehicles that’s ever graced my garage—a smudge slower than the former Porsche 944 Turbo from 0-60 mph, but on par with the BMW Z3.
+Fortunately, spring is well on its way with plenty of opportunities to get in some more ride time, which I’ll take nice and slow for the next couple months.
+Boo might not be quite as crazy-fast as some of the 600-1000cc crotch rockets out there, but it’s still one of the quickest vehicles that’s ever graced my garage—a few milliseconds slower than the former Porsche 944 Turbo from 0-60 mph, but on par with the BMW Z3.
 That should be quick enough for just about any situation.

 Updated Photo (2009)